LeonhardZehetgruber/institutionengineering-site/README.md

 hugo serve
 ```

-Now, the website is hosted locally on [localhost](http://localhost:1313/).
+Now, the website is hosted on [localhost](http://localhost:1313/), hot reloading any changes made.